Homemade Peach Compote

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-• Frozen peaches—you’ll want them to be sliced.
+- Frozen peaches — you want them to be sliced.
 I also have instructions below for how to use fresh and canned peaches if you have those on hand.
+However, unless you have extremely ripe peaches available to you, I do not recommend purchasing an out-of-season peach for this recipe since the natural sugars and sweetness will not be as intense.

-• Granulated sugar—also known as white sugar, this is our sweetener for the compote.
+- Granulated sugar — also known as white sugar, this is our sweetener for the compote.
 I do not recommend adding maple syrup or honey in place of the sugar, even though I’m sure it would be tasty.
+The amount of sugar is dependent on the sweetness of your peaches, so you will need to taste the compote and add more, if necessary.

-• Balsamic vinegar—it sounds like an odd ingredient, but go with me here.
+- Balsamic vinegar — it sounds like an odd ingredient, but go with me here.
 The acidity of the vinegar pairs really nicely with the sweetness of the peaches, and it balances out the compote beautifully.
+Many compotes call for lemon juice.
+This one uses vinegar.

 How to Make Peach Compote

-Place your medium saucepan on the stovetop, and turn on the heat to medium-high.
+Place your medium saucepan on the stovetop, and warm it over medium-high heat.

 Next, you’ll measure out the peaches.
 My recipe calls for frozen peaches, but you can use fresh or canned, too.
-Just make sure they’re sliced before you measure them out, as you want TWO cups total.
+If you have whole peaches, make sure their skins are removed and they have been sliced before you measure them out.
+You need TWO cups total.

-Add the peaches to the saucepan with water and sugar, and bring ’em to a boil, stirring occasionally.
+Add the peaches to the saucepan with water and sugar, and bring ’em to a boil over medium heat, stirring occasionally.
+The peaches will release their natural juices and they’ll combine with the sugar, which will dissolve into them.

-The goal is to heat and cook until the peaches begin to break apart and break down.
+The goal is to heat and cook until the peaches begin to break apart and break down into smaller pieces.

 When the peaches start falling apart, drizzle in the balsamic vinegar.